API Reference

 take.maybe(pattern)

-Same as take(pattern) but does not automatically terminate the Saga on an END action.
-Instead all Sagas blocked on a take Effect will get the END object.
+action.
+Instead all Sagas blocked on a take Effect will get the END

 Notes

-take.maybe got it name from the FP analogy - it's like instead of having a return type of ACTION (with automatic handling) we can have a type of Maybe(ACTION) so we can handle both cases:
+got it name from the FP analogy - it's like instead of having a return type of ACTION

-• case when there is a Just(ACTION) (we have an action)
+- case when there is a

-• the case of NOTHING (channel was closed*). i.e. we need some way to map over END
+(channel was closed*). i.e. we need some way to map overEND

 take(channel)

 Creates an Effect description that instructs the middleware to wait for a specified message from the provided Channel.
-If the channel is already closed, then the Generator will immediately terminate following the same process described above for take(pattern).
+If the channel is already closed, then the Generator will immediately terminate following the same process described above for take(pattern)

 take.maybe(channel)

-Same as take(channel) but does not automatically terminate the Saga on an END action.
-Instead all Sagas blocked on a take Effect will get the END object.
-See more here
+action.
+Instead all Sagas blocked on a take Effect will get the END

 put(action)